Frequently Asked Questions

 Psychotherapy is usually a longer term option relying on gradually unraveling the impact that our experiences have had on us as well as experiencing the relationship that develops between ourselves and the therapist.
 There may be things that we have forgotten about, or have even removed from our conscious minds that continue to impact our lives in ways we have not been aware of.
 Often we have done this as a means of coping with painful experiences of loss, sadness or shame.

-Short-term psychotherapy provides a means of working with a specific issue that is identified towards the start of the work, during which the therapist and the client find a solution or relief from their problems.
+Short-term psychotherapy provides a means of working with a specific issue that is identified towards the start of the work, during which the therapist and the client find a solution to, or relief from their problems.

 How do I choose a therapist?